 Disadvantages of Endoparasites

 Roundworm and Liver fluke is a consistent problem in commercial and communal farming areas and especially where farming is done in wet areas it can become a serious problem.
-The nasal worm has a lower incidence but can cause deaths from severe irritation and blocking in the nasal cavities.
 Cattle, sheep and goats are debilitated by the internal parasites and can be killed by them and they also reduce overall resistance to other diseases.

 - Sheep and Goats:

-December/January in a normal rain season for Roundworm and Nasal worm.
-Liver fluke -May-July
+December/January in a normal rain season for Roundworm, and Liver fluke in May-July

 Calves when weaned (April-July) and pasture backgrounded where both roundworm and liver fluke has an effect on these animals.
 Older cattle can also be dewormed in June for Liver fluke.